Meetings are a necessary evil, especially when working remotely.

 That’s more like it.

 Especially when we are all remote, visuals give the listener something to focus on.
 Even if it is just a bulleted list of topics to cover, something to focus on in addition to your face seems to add to the depth of the meeting.
-It also means that you are covering all of the learning and communication styles more thoroughly in your meeting.
+It also means that you are thoroughly covering all of the learning and communication styles in your meeting.

 Don’t get me wrong.